mrled/lability-tutorial/02-Simple/index.markdown

 You can see the [Deploy-SIMPLE.ps1](#deploy-simpleps1) script in its entirety below.
 I typically write a short script like this to help me deploy the lab.
 However, in this section,
-I have also broken it out into commands that can be typed directly into Powershell to make it easier to describe what the commands are doing.
+I use commands that accomplish the same thing that can be typed directly into a Powershell prompt.
+The script is more repeatable, but the commands listed below are easier to dissect.

 ### Build the DSC MOF files:

 First, build the DSC MOF files:

 {% highlight powershell %}
-$configData = "$PSScriptRoot\ConfigurationData.SIMPLE.psd1"
+$configData = ".\ConfigurationData.SIMPLE.psd1"
 .
 Configure.SIMPLE.ps1
 & SimpleConfig -ConfigurationData $configData -OutputPath $env:LabilityConfigurationPath -Verbose
 {% endhighlight %}